Scattering Signatures of Invasion Percolation: Appendix A

 \section{Appendix A}

 Simulations were performed for the 23 values of $p$ given in table~\ref{table:pValues}.
-In the case of bulk germs, the germ fraction ranges from 10$^{-7}$ to 10$^{-1}$ by steps of 10.
-Figure~\ref{fig:xidg} shows the two corresponding length scales, $\xi$, the correlation length for all clusters, excluding the percolating one, and $d_g$ the average distance between germs.
+For each $p$, four configurations were generated and averaged.
+The averaged values of $\xi$ for the full cluster distribution, excluding the percolating one, are given in table~\ref{table:pValues}.
+When the normalization of the axes of figures involves $\xi$, these are the values used.
+Simulations for bulk germs were performed for seven germ fractions, ranging from 10$^{-7}$ to 10$^{-1}$ by steps of 10.
+Figure~\ref{fig:xidg} compares the corresponding average distance between germs, $d_g$, to $\xi$.
 The straight line $\xi=d_g$ approximately separates the dilute and concentrated regimes.

+Specific simulations using a large number of configurations were carried out to precisely study the $p$ dependence of $\xi$ for lattices of linear size $L$ from 32 to 512.
+Figure~\ref{fig:xiPs}a shows the results of these simulations, using standard finite size scaling coordinates.
+For $\xi /L < 0.14 $, finite size effects are negligible and the behavior of $\xi$ in a range of $\pm 30\%$ around $p_c$ is well described by:

+where $\xi$ is in units of mesh size.
+These expressions are used in the paper to produce the continuous lines in Figs.\ref{fig:SQnorm}.
+Note that a good fit requires the exponent of $|1-p/p_c|$ above $p_c$ to slightly differ from $\nu$, in contrast to the usual assupmtion that the critical exponent is the same on both sides of the transition.
+This might result from an off-critical effect due to the large range of $p$ values studied.

+Finally, Fig.~\ref{fig:xiPs}b shows the cluster size distribution $P(s,p)$ deduced from our simulations for several values of $p$.
+In agreement with the litterature, $P(s,p_c)$ at percolation is accurately described by a power law distribution $s^{-\tau}$, with $\tau=1+d/d_f$.
+Below $p_c$, this behavior is cut-off at a size $s$ scaling approximately as $\xi^{d_f}$, consistent with the fact that the extent of the largest clusters scales as $\xi$.